spinnaker-plugin-examples/springExamplePlugin/README.md

 Your plugin needs to extend PrivilegedSpringPlugin and implement registerBeanDefinitions(BeanDefinitionRegistry) to explicitly create and register BeanDefinitions.
 There are helper methods to make this easier and they default to singleton scope with constructor autowiring.
 See SpringExamplePlugin for an example.

-We will probably need was way for registerBeanDefinitions(BeanDefinitionRegistry) to conditionally load beans based on the service that it is used in.
-I didn't see a good way to do that.
-It would be possible to cast BeanDefinitionRegistry to DefaultListableBeanFactory and look at the serializationId, but that relies on some implementation details.

 <h2>Usage</h2>

-1) Run `./gradlew assemblePlugin`
+1) Run `./gradlew releaseBundle`
-2) Put the `/build/distributions/Armory.SpringExtensionPlugin-X.X.X.zip` in the [configured plugins location for Orca](https://pf4j.org/doc/packaging.html).
+2) Put the `/build/distributions/<project>-X.zip` into the [configured plugins location for your service](https://pf4j.org/doc/packaging.html).
-3) Configure Orca.
-Put the following in orca.yml.
+3) Configure the Spinnaker service.
+Put the following in the service yml to enable the plugin and configure the extension.
 ```
 spinnaker:
   extensibility: